 1. Isha Foundation Adiyogi, Tamil Nadu

-The Isha Foundation in Tamil Nadu is home to the huge 112-feet tall Adiyogi Shiva statue which is the world's largest statue of Lord Shiva.
+The Isha Foundation in Tamil Nadu is home to the huge 112-feet-tall Adiyogi Shiva statue which is the world's largest statue of Lord Shiva.
 It represents Shiva as the first yogi (Adiyogi) and teaches yoga and meditation.
-During Maha Shivratri 2025, thousands of people will gather here for all-night meditation, dance, and music.
-The main attraction is the powerful spiritual energy of this place by Sadhguru.
+During Maha Shivratri 2026, thousands of people will gather here for all-night meditation, dance, and music.
+The main attraction is the powerful spiritual energy of this place, by Sadhguru.
+Get to know more about celebrating Shivaratri at Isha Yoga Foundation, Coimbatore.

 2. Kashi Vishwanath Temple, Varanasi